joakimk/engine_experiment/README.md

 Future benefits:
 * Because it's are clear how the dependencies go, you can split the application into many applications.
 Say applications for CMS, CRM, Statistics, ...

-The lab app is a e-commerce application (I've actually never built one, but it's a common enough domain I think).
+The example app is an e-commerce application (I've actually never built one, but it's a common enough domain I think).

 Possible dependency tree: